Filter Ferret

 Path 1: Measure the Destination (Your Room)

 Subtract baseboard depth.
-Baseboards stick out 0.5-2 inches from the wall surface.
-Furniture sits against the baseboard, not the wall.
-A room that measures 120 inches wall-to-wall at shoulder height might be 117 inches at the baseboard.
-Those 3 inches matter when you're fitting a sofa between two walls.
+This is the one most people skip.
+Baseboards stick out 0.5-2 inches from the wall.
+Furniture sits against the baseboard, not the wall above it.
+A room that measures 120 inches at shoulder height might be 117 at the baseboard.
+Three inches.
+That's the difference between "fits" and "doesn't."

 Map door swing arcs.
-Every hinged door claims floor space when it opens.
+Every hinged door claims floor space.
 A 32-inch door swings a 32-inch radius arc.
-Furniture inside that arc blocks the door from opening fully.
-Measure the door width, then mark that distance as a no-furniture zone on the floor.
+Furniture inside that arc blocks the door.
+Measure the width, mark that distance as a no-furniture zone on the floor.

 Clearance Zones by Furniture Type